appirio-digital/ezbake/docs/pages/docs/how-ezbake-works/index.md

       name: "objectName",
       message: "What object are you querying from the database?",
       default: "some_table"
+    },
+    {
+      type: "input",
+      name: "messageToUser",
+      message: "Say something to the user: ",
+      default: "You have just created my recipe.
+May the odds be ever in your favor."
     }
   ],
   icing: [
     {
       description: `Says job's done`,
       cmd: ['echo', `"job's done"`]
+    },
+    {
+      description: `Says something to the user`,
+      cmd: ['echo', `"<%= messageToUser %>"`]
     }
   ]
 }